maxnyf/AERMOD_Framework/README.md

 # AERMOD_Framework
-This framework is designed to help people who are doing many simulations to simply set parameters to write the inputs, run, and process the outputs of AERMOD.
+This framework is designed to help people who are doing air quality analysis simulations to simply set parameters to write the inputs, run, and process the outputs of AERMOD.

 OPERATING SYSTEM: Windows (versions of AERPLOT and AERMOD needed for other OS)